Containers on LUMI-C and LUMI-G¶

 that even symbolic links in those directories should still work.

-We recently started adding a pre-configured virtual environment to the containers to add your own packages.
+Some container modules also set up a pre-configured virtual environment to add your own packages.

 The virtual environment can be found in the container in a subdirectory of /user-software/venv